-Recognized by the World Health Organization (WHO) as one of the arboviruses with the greatest global impact, dengue has seen increasing incidence in recent decades, reaching tropical and subtropical countries, where climatic factors, rapid urbanization, and insufficient urban infrastructure favor the spread of the vector.
-This article focuses on a spatial and temporal analysis of dengue cases in Paraíba.
-Spatial analysis of area data is used in geoprocessing when the occurrence of the phenomenon under study is measured based on aggregated data by area, such as the number of dengue cases per city.
-A time series is a set of observations ordered in time.
-Time series analysis is a statistical method that can be used for planning public actions and policies, as it allows predictions of future events based on past data.
-The data were obtained from the Ministry of Health/SVSA website - Information System for Notifiable Diseases - Sinan Net.
-The R software was used for the analyses.
-The spatial analysis revealed that Paraíba had many dengue cases in 2022, with the cities with the highest number of cases being João Pessoa (10,611), Juazeirinho (1,357), and Pombal (1,025).
-It was also possible to observe a decrease in the number of dengue cases in Paraíba from 2022 to 2025.
-In the temporal analysis, the data needed to be transformed into a normal distribution to apply the Box-Jenkins technique.
-The most appropriate model was the ARIMA(3,1,1) model, which obtained the lowest values for the selection criteria.
-The residuals also met the conditions, and the predicted values were within the confidence interval.
+This article focuses on performing a spatial and temporal analysis of COVID-19 cases in Paraíba.
+Spatial analysis of area data is used in geoprocessing when the occurrence of the phenomenon under study is measured based on aggregated data by area, such as the number of COVID-19 cases per city.
+A time series is a set of ordered observations (in time).
+Time can be spatial, deep, or other variables.
+R software was used for the analyses.
+The data were obtained from the Paraíba State Department of Health.
+The results of the spatial analysis showed that the number of cities with more than 1,000 COVID-19 cases increased in 2021, and a slight decrease in the number of COVID-19 cases in Paraíba in 2022.
+The cities of João Pessoa, Campina Grande, and Patos had the highest number of cases each year.
+In the temporal analysis, the data needed to be transformed to a Normal distribution to apply the Box-Jenkins technique.
+The most suitable model was the ARMA(2,1) model, which obtained the lowest values for the selection criteria, the residuals also satisfied the conditions and the predicted values were within the confidence interval.

 Keywords: Spatial Analysis.
 Temporal Analysis.
-Dengue.
+Covid-19.